Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Did you know it’s estimated that only 1 in 1,000 sea turtles make it to adulthood?

-There are a few towns east of Mazunte that are worth exploring.
-Each has its own vibe.
-The closest to Mazunte is San Agustinillo – the smallest and most tranquil community along this stretch of beach.
-It’s actually so close you could walk there in 15 minutes.
-Alternatively, you can take a colectivo pickup truck for 10 pesos.
+The closest to Mazunte is San Agustinillo – the smallest and most tranquil community along this stretch of coastline.
+It’s actually so close you could walk there in 15 minutes or take a combi for 10 pesos.

 Swimmers and surfers walk along the ocean line among one of several open coves in San Agustinillo.